All Episodes

 And now let me go back to the Wall Street Journal.

-The Federal Reserve appears to be on a path to raise interest rates by another three-quarters of a percentage point, 75 basis points this month in the wake of Chairman Jerome Powell's public pledge to reduce inflation, even if it increases unemployment, which is something that Lawrence Summers is saying has been saying has to happen for it to actually work.
+The Federal Reserve appears to be on a path to raise interest rates by another three quarters of a percentage point, 75 basis points, this month in the wake of Chairman Jerome Powell's public pledge to reduce inflation, even if it increases unemployment, which is something that Lawrence Summers has been saying has to happen for it to actually work.

-69 million American households are now canceling vacations, Driving less, cutting grocery bills as inflation is hitting home, according to Polsters and the Gallup survey.
+69 million American households are now canceling vacations, driving less, cutting grocery bills as inflation is hitting home, according to pollsters and the Gallup survey.

 I mean, that is a massive number.

-I mean, the financial hardship has gone from 49% in January to 56%, with rising prices now forcing 69 million households to make cutbacks, according to the survey.
+I mean, the financial hardship has gone from 49% in January to 56%, with rising prices now forcing 69 million households to make cutbacks, according to this survey.

-That is that is an unmitigated disaster for the American people.
+That is an unmitigated disaster for the American people.

 Unreal.